natnichols/cyo-natl-treasure/README.md

 If you don't like how your treasure hunt is going and you regret some of your choices, click the Restart button under title to start fresh at the starting decision with a new hunt.

 ## So, do you think you can steal the Declaration of Independence?
 [Start Your Treasure Hunt Here](http://natl-treasure-cyoadventure.netlify.app "Hunt Your Own National Treasure") 📜
+#### *** _For best experience, use the full-screen window setting on a desktop browser.
+Meant to be played like a 2000s computer game on the family computer!_

 ![Screenshot of the winning page of the game](/assets/images/WINNERChampagneTreasonToast.png)